During

 February through

 September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.
+A UV Index estimate of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: In July, a daily maximum UV index of 12 leads to the following instructions:
+Note: The maximum daily UV index of 12 in July converts into the following recommendations: